r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/writing_a_linux_post_module_from_scratch.md

 ## WRITING A POST MODULE (step by step)

-1 - research:
+#### 1 - research:

-#### list of bash commands to be used to dump target system information
+      'list of bash commands to be used to dump target system information'

       # system information
       id